DSAureli/ML_Road_Segmentation/README.md

 ## Results

 The best submission on AICrowd (#28949) was obtained by the user DavideNanni on Sat, 14 Dec 2019, 12:32:14, with a F1 score of 0.912 and a secondary score of 0.953.
-The training was done on a 6 cores @2.60GHz CPU and it lasted ~19.5 hours.
+The training was done on a 6 cores @2.60GHz CPU in ~19.5 hours.

 ## Reproducibility